 Upon completing this requirement, students will be able to:

-Recognize areas of interaction between human society and the natural environment.
+Identify interactions between human society and the natural environment.

-Identify the individual, social, cultural, and ecological factors that influence environmental sustainability.
+Analyze the individual, social, cultural, and ecological factors that influence environmental sustainability.

-Evaluate competing scientific claims that inform environmental debates.
+Evaluate competing claims that inform environmental debates.

 INTEGRATION: APPLYING KNOWLEDGE AND SKILLS

-Courses listed under this category are meant to build on the earlier components of the General Education Program, giving students the opportunity to develop, integrate, and apply the knowledge and skills they learned.
+Courses listed under this category are meant to build on the earlier components of the GEP giving students the opportunity to develop, integrate, and apply the knowledge and skills they learned.
 Students will complete at least 3 credits in this area, as well as several additional requirements.

 Interdisciplinary Studies (3 credits)